Time Pressure in Software Engineering: A Systematic Review: Mapping

+Figure~\ref{fig:years} shows the publication years of all the papers included in the present study.
+It can be observed that the number of publications is larger after the year 2000, than before it.
+All the earliest publications focus on cost estimation and process simulation models, e.g., \citet{costello1984software} and \citet{jeffery1987time}.
+More recent papers include Agile methodologies (e.g., \citet{laanti2013agile}), software process improvement (e.g., \citet{agrawal2007software}), and time pressure detection (e.g., \citet{kolakowska2013emotion}).

+Similarly, Table~\ref{tab:publications} shows the most common publication venues, which published two or more papers of the articles we included in the study.
+We note that 35 were published in conferences or workshops, 57 in academic journals, 7 in academic magazines (e.g., IEEE Software, Computer, Communications of the ACM, etc.) and 2 in PhD theses.

+We have mapped the included studies also according to the adopted research methodologies.
+We define as "Theoretical Papers \& Reviews" (see Table \ref{tab:methodology}) articles that do not provide their own original empirical evidence (i.e., secondary and tertiary studies).
+Next, position pieces include positional papers arguing for a position or a research proposal, but lacking experimentation and original research.
+We have defined studies that create and evaluate an artifact (e.g., a simulation model) as design science research \citet{peffers2007design}.
+Otherwise, for empirical research we followed the categorization by Easterbrook et al. \citet{easterbrook2008selecting}, with the addition of a ``company data" category for studies that quantitatively analyze software project data from multiple projects.
+We present the result in Table~\ref{tab:methodology}.
+The most commonly used research method is Design Science.
+The code to reproduce Tables ~\ref{tab:publications} and \ref{tab:methodology} and Figure \ref{fig:years} is given in our \emph{replication package.}\footnote{\url{https://figshare.com/s/0662c66e0705ebf8dca7}}

-\section{Process phase or approach}
+\subsection{Process phase or approach}

-In this section, we summarize and map the papers we found into different process phases and methodologies, to give the context for their results.
+In this section, we summarize and map the papers we found into different process phases and methodologies, to give the context of their results.
 This can be useful for a scientist who is interested in a particular process area.
-We used the process phases of the waterfall model~\cite{sommerville1996software} to map the papers to different process phases of software engineering.
-Additionally, we mapped the sources to two other categories: whole process or approach and other.
-The category whole process or approach includes papers that cover multiple process phases.
-The category other includes various sub-categories in which multiple papers concentrated on a single theme.
+We map the papers to the different process phases of the waterfall model~\cite{sommerville1996software}.
+Additionally, we mapped the sources to two other categories.
+First, the category \emph{whole process or approach} includes papers that cover multiple process phases.
+Second, the category \emph{other} includes various sub-categories in which multiple papers concentrated on a single theme.
 One paper can be mapped to multiple groups.